alstat/Bagyo.jl/docs/src/vis.md

 IBTrACS has 4000+ tropical cyclone tracks compared to only 1800+ cyclone tracks recorded by JMA.

 ## Zooming to Countries' Climate Boundary
-To zoom in and focus on one country, the configuration needs to be specified at a country Bagyo.jl type.
+To zoom in and focus on one country, the configuration needs to be specified at inside the Bagyo.jl types for countries (e.g. `PHL`, `THA`, etc.).
 For example,
 ```@example abc
 get(BestTrack, :ibtracs) # download the IBTrACS Best Track
 data = load(BestTrack, :ibtracs);